paddywwoof/turbidity/README.md

 # turbidity
+This code has been developed for a 4th year project at Liverpool University UK.
+The inital objective was to look at laboratory turbidity currents, hoever, this code could be applied (with suitable modifications) to other frame by frame video analysis

 video analysis using octave (matlab like) software

 this needs to have ffmpeg installed to extract frames from the video